-I’m sure PBL teachers are thinking of the many potential driving questions for projects about systemic racism, the killing of George Floyd and so many other Black people, on the protests, on policing…
+Over the past year, we've heard from many teachers who are exploring racial equity through PBL.
+There are driving questions for projects about systemic racism, the killing of George Floyd, Ahmaud Arbery, and so many other Black people, on the protests, on policing.

-And we’ll no doubt be coming up with projects specifically on these topics to add to our project library.
-In the meantime, here are a few projects from our library that you might use to focus on any of these topics...
+Here are a few projects from our project library that you might use to focus on any of these topics...

-- Make a Difference (K-2): How can we take action to make a change in our community?
+- Make a Difference — How can we take action to make a change in our community?

-- Waiting on the World to Change (K-12): How can we make change happen in our community?
+- Waiting on the World to Change — How can we make change happen in our community?

 The “Breaking Bias” project was conducted at three different high schools, with the goal “to listen and learn from one another to better equip ourselves to disarm bias in the future.”